Mohammad-Joubat/Classification-of-Mushrooms-using-Python/README.md

 # Classification-of-Mushrooms-using-Python
-Classifying Mushrooms as Edible or Poisonous : using Naive-Bayes
+Classifying Mushrooms as Edible or Poisonous : using Naive-Bayes.

 Mushroom records drawn from The Audubon Society Field Guide to North American Mushrooms.